lanebo1/F25-DevSecOps-Intro/labs/submission3.md

 - Committer identity confirmation through SSH key matching

 The SSH commit signing foundation is established and functional.
 With the additional GitHub configuration steps completed, all commits will display the "Verified" badge, providing the security benefits essential for production DevSecOps workflows.

+---

+## Task 2 — Pre-commit Secret Scanning Implementation

+### Pre-commit Hook Setup Process and Configuration

+#### 2.1: Hook Implementation Strategy

+The pre-commit hook was implemented using a comprehensive approach that combines two industry-leading secret detection tools: